syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ---
 layout: post
 title: Data presentation with Spreadsheet widget for Syncfusion Essential JS.
-description: How to perform Spreadsheet Data presentation.
+description: How to perform the Data presentation with Syncfusion Essential Javascript Spreadsheet widget.
 platform: js
 control: Spreadsheet
 documentation: ug
 api: /api/js/ejspreadsheet
 ---

-# Data Presentation
+# Spreadsheet Data Presentation

 Data presentation is helpful for proper representation of data in Spreadsheet.
 You have following features in Data Presentation.